Japan resumes work at disputed site for US base relocation | New Country 923

-TOKYO (AP) — Japan’s central government resumed work at a disputed U.S. military base relocation site on Okinawa on Thursday even though residents see the project as an undemocratic imposition on the small southern island.
+TOKYO (AP) — Japan’s central government resumed work at a disputed U.S. military base relocation site on Thursday even though Okinawa residents overwhelmingly see the project as an undemocratic imposition on the small southern island.

-The Defense Ministry’s branch on the island said an early stage of landfill work at Henoko on Okinawa’s east coast began Thursday morning.
+The initial stage of landfill work at Henoko on Okinawa’s east coast resumed Thursday morning, following the central government’s decision this week to reverse Okinawa’s earlier ban on landfill work at the site, said Satoshi Shirakata, a spokesman at the Okinawa Defense Bureau overseeing the project.

 At the center of contention is a decades-old plan to move a Marine Corps air station from densely populated Futenma in the southern part of the island to less-crowded Henoko on the east coast.

-Many Okinawans say the presence of so many U.S. troops on the island is burdensome already and they want the air station moved off the island entirely.
+Many Okinawans say the presence of so many U.S. troops on the island is burdensome already and they want the existing Futenma air station closed and its replacement moved off the island entirely.

-Defense Ministry officials said the resumption of work at Henoko followed the central government’s decision earlier this week to reverse Okinawa’s earlier ban on landfill work at the site.

-Okinawa Gov. Denny Tamaki, who took office a month ago, has urged Prime Minister Shinzo Abe and other central government officials to stop the Henoko plan and reduce Okinawa’s burdens.
+Tamaki, who took office a month ago, has urged Abe and other top officials to stop the Henoko plan and reduce Okinawa’s burdens.

 In an interview with The Associated Press on Wednesday, Tamaki said the central government was not giving due consideration to other options.